mesonbuild/vscode-meson/README.md

 If you come from a previous installation, please make sure you are on the **mesonbuild.mesonbuild** extension.
 There are 3 variants/versions of this extension on the store, and only that one is released from this repository.

+# Building

+1. `npm install -g vsce`
+1. Maybe bump the version in `package.json`
+1. `vsce package`
+1. Should generate a `.vsix` in the root.
+1. F1 -> Extensions Install from VSIX